top of page

 Community and Education Coordinator

-Nō Te Matau a Māui ahau.
-I have a degree in community psychology and my background is in community education and community development.
-I am very excited about working with hapori to tautoko their knowledge and interest of living sustainably with, and looking after, te taiao.
+Jae has a degree in community psychology and a background in community education and community development.
+She is very excited about working with hapori to tautoko their knowledge and interest of living sustainably with, and looking after, te taiao.

 Based in Hawke's Bay